vitessio/website/content/zh/docs/schema-management/vschema.md

 #### Select

 In the case of a simple select, Vitess scans the WHERE clause to match references to Vindex columns and chooses the best one to use.
-If there is no match and the query is simple without complex constructs like aggreates, etc, it is sent to all shards.
+If there is no match and the query is simple without complex constructs like aggregates, etc, it is sent to all shards.

 Vitess can handle more complex queries.
 For now, you can refer to the [design doc](https://github.com/vitessio/vitess/blob/master/doc/V3HighLevelDesign.md) on how it handles them.